 A brief presentation of progress made in reducing power consumption across three recent generations of LTE chipset is also presented.
 Finally, we describe some of the specific challenges associated with the implementation of LTE-Advanced carrier aggregation platforms.

 Introduction to Multimode Multiband handset design challenges- 3GPP frequency band evolution vs year vs mode and typical handset band support

-Cost reduction in Multimode Multiband terminals- Evolution of Silicon Area and component count in single mode (GSM), dual-mode (GSM-HSPA), triple mode (GSM-HSPA-LTE) terminals
+Performance / Cost trade-offs in Multimode Multiband terminals- Evolution of Silicon Area and component count in single mode (GSM), dual-mode (GSM-HSPA), triple mode (GSM-HSPA-LTE) terminals

 This course is aimed at those who have already basic understanding of WCDMA technology and wish to get themselves up to date with the latest technology development.

 The course is intended for engineers, those involved in RF systems design, radio planners, service developers and operators, equipment designers, telecoms consultants and 3G applications developers.

 In addition, the course will appeal to technical managers, analysts and strategists wishing to increase their technical understanding of the key subject area currently in the limelight of the telecoms world.